JosephGFay/-ITSE_1302_M2-Dictionaries/README.md

 * "main.py" is the entry point which handles importing the exercises to be run.

-* "dictionaries.py" source code for dictionary exercises.
+* "source/dictionaries.py" code for dictionary exercises.

-* "sub_dictionaries.py" source code for sub dictionary exercises.
+* "source/sub_dictionaries.py" code for sub dictionary exercises.

 * "utils.py" utility file written to abstract out formatting from exercise files.